Happy Hanukkah everyone!

 Rise again.
 Place the rounds on a well-floured cookie sheet (ideally the kind without edges) so the dough is easier to slide right off into the oil.
 Let rise again until double, at least another hour.
 The rounds will get nice and round.

 Heat.
 Fill a really wide pot with high sides with oil and heat over low to medium heat.
 Remember those scraps left over?
 Gently slide one into the oil.
 If one side browns in 1-2 minutes, the oil is too hot.
 If it takes more than 5 minutes, the oil is not hot enough.
 You’ll probably need to test and adjust the temperature a few times.
 The oil is perfect when you it forms a lot of teeny tiny rolling bubbles around the dropped dough.
 I checked the oil temperature with a meat thermometer – it was 310ºF.
-I’m not sure how accurate using a meat thermometer is; most recipes call for the oil to be 350ºF.

 Fry!
-Once you’ve got the oil at the right temperature, lower the cookie sheet close to the surface of the oil and scootch your first roly-poly round into the oil.
+Once you’ve go the oil at the right temperature, lower the cookie sheet close to the surface of the oil and scootch your first roly-poly round into the oil.
 Tiny bubbles should surround the doughnut.
 When the first side puffs up and reaches a nice brown (a bit darker than “golden”), flip it over.
 It took us about 3-4 minutes per side.
 And we made about 3-4 per batch.

 Drain.
 Cover your counter or a few plates with several layers with paper towels.
 Using a slotted spoon, remove the sufganiyot from the oil onto the paper towels and drain off excess oil.

 Dust.
-Sift confectioner’s sugar over the top of the sufganiyot.
+Sift confectioners sugar over the top of the sufganiyot.

 Eat.
 The sufganiyot are best fresh, but they will last about 24 hours if well wrapped.